PetterMelander/CT-NeRF-jax/README.md

 # CT-NeRF

 This is a private project started by me during the fall of 2024.
 It aims to use a modified version of the the work presented in [NeRF: Representing Scenes as
 Neural Radiance Fields for View Synthesis](https://arxiv.org/abs/2003.08934) to construct a CT image from a series of X-ray (projectional radiography) images from different angles.
+During the spring of 2025, it was modified to use JAX instead of PyTorch, as a learning exercise.

 Modifications include:
 - Using the trained model to construct a CT image by sampling the model in a 3D grid rather than along rays.